“Any book worth banning is a book worth reading.”

 This is exactly what Book Oblivion fights against each day.
-When we say we are rescuing books from oblivion, it’s the not necessarily the censorship that comes from somewhere else, but the laziness that pervades our culture when it comes to reading and celebrating books and their ideas.
+When we say we are rescuing books from oblivion, it’s a fight against censoring the mind from wonder whether that is something institutional or a consequence of our factory-model education.

 This week while we celebrate the freedom to read banned books and all books, we just want to thank you from the bottom of our hearts and the last page of our books for being a part of our reading community.

 - Slaughterhouse Five by Kurt Vonnegut

 - The Adventures of Huckleberry Finn by Mark Twain

 - The Catcher in the Rye by J.D.
 Salinger

 - Uncle Tom’s Cabin by Harriet Beecher Stowe

 - Of Mice and Men by John Steinbeck

 - Lord of the Flies by William Golding